trollcop/usbimager/README.md

 so remaining time is just an estimate.

 Note: on Linux, if ~/Desktop is not found, then ~/Downloads will be used.
 If even that doesn't exists, then the image file will be saved in your home directory.
 On other platforms the Desktop always exists, but if by any chance not, then the current directory is used.
+On all platforms, if an existing directory is specified on the command line, that is used to save backups.

 ### Advanced Functionalities